IngenuityEngine/cloudFTP/README.md

 DEBUG= node cloudFTP.js
 ```

-###To Do
-* Extend user authentication to use web database or other system
-* Refer to todo.md

 ###Generate TLS key-cert pairs
 For one-way FTPS over TLS, only server needs to generate key-cert pair.